Naimur53/url-shorting/README.md

-# Project Name
+# Url Shorting
+link:
 ## Description

-This is a link shortening web app that allows users to generate short links for their URLs.
+This is a link-shortening web app that allows users to generate short links for their URLs.
 The app is based on local storage and consists of three main pages:

 1. Home Page: Here, users can generate short links for their URLs.
 2. /my-urls: This page displays all the URLs that the user has generated.